sammosummo/sammosummo.github.io/_posts/2020-06-24-audiobooks.md

 I get through books pretty quickly.
-I listen any time I'm doing something repetitious and nonverbal, such as walking the dog, laundry, and the daily commute—that is, when I had a daily commute in the pre-COVID-19 world!
+I listen any time I'm doing something repetitious and nonverbal, such as walking the dog, laundry, and the daily commute—that is, when I had a daily commute in the pre-COVID-19 world.
 I'm able to finish a novella in a day, which puts me roughly on par with my wife's book-reading.

 ## What I like<a name="taste"></a>